 Machine Learning Notebook

-Machine learning in Python centres on one library: scikit-learn.
-It provides a consistent API across all models — fit, predict, score — so once you understand the workflow, switching between algorithms is straightforward.
+Machine learning in Python is built around one library: scikit-learn.
+Every model uses the same three methods — fit, predict, score — so once you learn the workflow, switching between algorithms is easy.

-This notebook covers the full workflow: data preparation → model training → evaluation → iteration.
-For the data manipulation that happens before this, see Pandas Notebook and NumPy Notebook.
-For choosing the right model and interpreting results, see ML Model Selection Guide.
+This notebook covers the full workflow: data prep → train → evaluate → improve.
+For the data work that comes before this, see Pandas Notebook and NumPy Notebook.
+For picking the right model and reading the results, see ML Model Selection Guide.

 All examples use the parking system dataset.
-Two tasks run throughout: - Regression: predict parking amount from duration, station, and parking type. - Classification: predict whether a session was paid by credit card.
+Two tasks run through the whole notebook: - Regression: predict the parking amount from duration, station, and parking type. - Classification: predict whether a session was paid by credit card.

 import pandas as pd